joanromano/CADVoteCountView/README.md

 And you are done!

+### Demo

+To check the demo, first install the dependencies with Cocoapods.
+After that, build and run the `Example` project in Xcode.

 ### Initialization
 You should always instantiate the view programmatically (loading from nib not supported yet).
 In order to do so, usage of voteCountViewWithType: creation method is mandatory.

+Refer to the header file [`CADVoteCountView.h`](Source/CADVoteCountView.h) for more documentation.

 ## MIT License
 Copyright (c) 2014 [Joan Romano](http://twitter.com/joanromano)